 A: A project may include any of several different activities including writing a newsletter article, developing a clinical pathway, presenting at journal club, evaluating drug utilization, presenting at P&T, or drug information.
 A “major” project is required and must be presented at a Regional Pharmacy Residency Conference.
 The major project is guided by an advisor and generally takes several months to complete.
 The major project must be completed and written in a format suitable for publication in order to receive a residency certificate.
 The resident will also present a research poster at the APhA annual meeting.

 A: Each resident is given office time to work on their projects.
 The time allocation is flexible and appropriate for each project.
 It is up to the discretion of each preceptor as to when a resident has project time during each rotation.

 A: There is a research project that is completed by the resident.
 The resident is required to present a research poster at the APhA annual meeting.
 Another project presentation will take place at a Regional Pharmacy Residency Conference.
 The resident is also responsible for one seminar which will be presented to the pharmacy staff.
 Other presentations may include, but are not limited to, journal club, case studies, and P&T reviews.

 Q: How is resident performance evaluated?

 A: Residents are evaluated by the preceptor during, and at the end of each rotation.
 A computerized evaluations system allows the resident to read comments prior to a discussion with the reviewer.

 Q: What are the staffing/service requirements?

-A: PGY1 Community Pharmacy residents are required to staff one day per week and every other weekend in one of the NorthShore pharmacies.
+A: PGY1 Community-Based Pharmacy residents are required to staff one day per week and every other weekend in one of the NorthShore pharmacies.
 The residents are also required to staff 2-3 staffing weeks per year.